innovara/invert-colors/README.md

-# invert-colors.py
+# Summary

-INCOMPLETE, more to come

-## Introduction

-invert-colors.py inverts colors of a given image or channels.
+With invert-colors.py, you can invert the colors or channels of a given image.

-The file formats supported are JPG, PNG and TGA.
+It is obviously a Python script and it supports JPG, PNG and TGA images.

-Other formats may or may not work but you are free to try.
+Other formats may or may not work, but you are free to try.

 ## How to use it